imgproxy/imgproxy/README.md

 * Encode the result with URL-safe Base64.

 You can find helpful code snippets in the `examples` folder.

+## Serving local files

+Imgproxy can process files from your local filesystem.
+To use this feature do the following:

+1. Set `IMGPROXY_LOCAL_FILESYSTEM_ROOT` to your images directory path.
+2. Use `local:///path/to/image.jpg` as the source image url.

 ## Source image formats support